Fulfilling the promise to our veterans

-One of the foundational principles of the Meadows Institute is to help Texas veterans and their families receive the mental health care we promised them.
+Since our founding the Meadows Institute has been committed to improving the quality and availability of mental health care for veterans and their families.
 Working with federal authorities, state legislators, and regional and local organizations, the Meadows Institute supports policies and provides technical assistance to ensure that veterans and their families can access the care and supports they need, whether they are just leaving the military or are a longtime veteran.

 Ensuring our veterans and their families are healthy